xpqz/transporter-demo/README.md

 # transporter-demo
 Configs and various pipelines and example transforms for demoing the Cloudant adaptor for Compose Transporter.

+A screen cast of the presentation covering this stuff can be found here: https://ibm.box.com/cloudant-transporter

 To install the transporter system from scratch, including Stefan's experimental Cloudant adaptor, please follow the following steps (OSX):

 - Install Go 1.5.X, 64bit, e.g: